HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 3. Tier 3: Secondary directories worth basic listings if time permits

-Create a standardized format for your business information:
+Set a standard format for your business information:

-• Business name (decide on inclusion of legal entities like Ltd, Inc, etc.)
+• Business name (decide whether to include legal entities like Ltd, Inc, etc.)

 • Address format (abbreviations, suite/unit numbers, etc.)